clintmcmahon/bootstrap4-active-nav-dotnetcore/README.md

 # Bootstrap 4 Active Nav
-Simple way to place the "active" class into the current nav item in Bootstrap 4 using dot net core.
+Simple way to place the "active" class into the current nav item in Bootstrap 4 using .Net MVC

 ```